yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

     ![In the Git 2.14.3 Setup wizard, on the Completing the Git Setup Wizard page, View Release Notes is selected, and Finish is highlighted at the bottom.](images/Setup/image21.png "Completing the Git Setup Wizard page")

-15. Open a **command prompt**, and type these commands on the command line.
+15. Open a **command prompt**, and type these commands on the command line:

     ```
     git config --global user.name "<your name>"